gchchung/TeloSearchLR/README.md

 We take advantage of the fact that telomeric sequences only appear at the ends of long genomic reads prepared using standard procedures.
 Thus, we can focus our search for telomeric motifs on the terminal regions (*t* bp) of sequencing reads.
 Intact telomeres will always be read in its canonical (G-rich strand) orientation at the 3' ends of reads, and as the reverse complement on the 5' ends of reads.
 ![image](https://github.com/user-attachments/assets/d0043e21-668d-4d07-89fe-ab8704fdc519)

-TeloSearch uses [TideHunter](https://github.com/yangao07/TideHunter) to search for repeats first in the first and last *t* bp of all reads.
-The search parameters require you to specify the shortest (-k) and the longest (-K) repeat periods to search.
+TeloSearch uses [TideHunter](https://github.com/yangao07/TideHunter) to search for repeats in the first and last *t* bp of all reads ≥ 2*t* bp.
+You need to specify the shortest (-k) and the longest (-K) repeat periods to search.

 ![image](https://github.com/user-attachments/assets/fb1650a3-1274-4414-b881-cde8ca0aaf75)

-After this initial search, TeloSearchLR ranks the discovered motifs by their total occupancy: the number of bases they occupy in the first and last *t* bps.
+After this initial search, TeloSearchLR ranks the discovered motifs by their occupancy: the number of bases they occupy in the first and last *t* bps.
 The motifs are counted together if they are reverse complements (eg. ATTG, CAAT), or if they are cyclical permutations (eg. ATGC, TGCA, GCAT, CATG).

 ![image](https://github.com/user-attachments/assets/616b915b-34ca-4598-8e4f-2f5baa38e6be)